 Some parks in Atlanta, primarily large parks that serve the metro region, are supported by a conservancy.
 Conservancies are nonprofit organizations with a staff that assists DPR in maintaining and programming the park.
 They rely on philanthropic donations to support their projects and operations, in addition to revenues from park amenities and events.
-There are also non-profit parks organizations that support many parks through grants and other improvements, including acquiring land for new parks.
-The two most prominent in Atlanta are the Trust for Public Land and The Conservation Fund.
+There are also non-profit parks organizations, like Atlanta-based Park Pride, that support existing parks through grants and other improvements., Others, including The Conservation Fund and The Trust for Public Land, are also instrumental in acquiring land and developing new parks.